Abbaskhurram255/Chatterbox/README.md

 *   #### _Built-in apps_

     *   Audio Player + visualizer
-    *   Bad Habit Tracker; track your bad habits, today!
+    *   Bad Habit Tracker: track your bad habits, today!
-    *   BMI Calculator
+    *   Dictionary
+    *   ayeshRanslate: Let I...
+Shranslate for you!
-    *   Calculator
+    *   ayeshCulator
     *   Calendar
-    *   CaloTracker
+    *   CaloTracker (Work-in-progress/beta)
     *   Simple Canvas/Drawing App (beta)
     *   Currency Converter
     *   Expense Tracker
-    *   Fisave, net worth tracking app
+    *   Fisave: Net-worth Tracking!
-    *   Habit Building Helper; build a new habit, today, a good one!
+    *   Habit Helper: build a new habit, and a good one!
-    *   Jukebox
+    *   Jukebox: gaane!
-    *   Notes
+    *
     *   Text Reader (can read you any sort of text, loudly!)
-    *   Live Weather
-    *   Lyricopedia
-    *   Meal Finder / Recipes app
+    *   Live Weather: Learn the weather of any town in Hindi!
+    *   Lyricopedia: A Two-in-one Lyrics app/ Encyclopedia
+    *   Recipe app: Learn How to Cook!
-    *   Metronome
+    *   Piano (beta)
+    *   Metronome: Learn to play music... on time!
-    *   Mortgage Calculator
+    *   Mortgage/Loan Calculator
-    *   Motivator
-    *   MovieDB, Movies app
-    *   MyBookList
+    *   Motivator: No More Emptiness Inside!
+    *   MovieDB: A Detailed Movie Database
+    *   MyBookList: Your Very-Own Personal Wishlist for Books
-    *   My Recipes
+    *
     *   New Year Countdown
     *   Password Generator
     *   Percentage Calculator
     *   Quotes app
-    *   Relaxer
+    *   Joke Machine (English only, sorry!)
+    *   Relaxer: For Moments When You're Feeling Anxiety, or Stress
     *   Temperature Units Converter
-    *   Today In Google Doodles History/ Event of the day
-    *   SnapShot
+    *   ayeshGIFs: Say Goodbye to Boredom with these animated pictures!
+    *   ayeshPapers: Download wallpapers for your home screen!
     *   Space data app
     *   Stopwatch/ Timer
     *   Todo/Reminder